-Cuba’s Isle of Youth – The Invisible Island (Fall/Winter 2018)
+Cuba’s Isle of Youth – The Invisible Island (Dates to Be Announced)

-Our journey, focused on Cuba’s environmental future — but also including a rich dose of arts and culture — includes in-depth visits to historic Havana and the beautiful Viñales Valley.
+Our journey, focused on Cuba’s environmental future — but also including a rich dose of arts and culture — includes in-depth visits to historic Havana, Isle of Youth, Playa Girón (Bay of Pigs) and Trinidad.
 The trips highlight is a visit the uncommon destination of Cuba’s Isle of Youth where we will go behind the scenes of Ocean Doctor’s work there, the first-ever official project between the Cuban Environmental Ministry and a U.S. organization.
 We’ll visit the island’s capital, Nueva Gerona and visit Presidio Modelo, the prison where Fidel Castro spent 5 years under the Batista regime.
 We’ll explore the island’s flora and fauna, both above and below the water, hiking to the highest point on the island with local naturalists and scuba diving and snorkeling in Punta Frances, a stunning protected area with healthy coral reef ecosystems.
 Visitors will be able to explore caves to see primitive cave paintings in remarkable condition.
 We will also visit the small community of Cocodrilo (“crocodile”) where Ocean Doctor is working with the community to develop sustainable alternatives to fishing, such as ecotourism, in a project called Red Alerta.
 Throughout the trip, we will experience warm, meaningful and fascinating engagement with the Cuban people, from leaders in science and education to community residents trying to make a difference.

 Want something unique?
 We can customize an education experience for your group.